-Some people like to train on an empty stomach, especially if they're doing so early in the morning but this doesn't work for everyone.
-This approach is also unlikely to get you through a long tennis game without feeling fatigued.
+Some people like to train on an empty stomach, especially if they're doing so early in the morning, but this doesn't work for everyone.
+This approach is also unlikely to get you through, for example, a long tennis game, without you feeling fatigued.

-Keep it simple before training with something rich in carbohydrates which will supply you with an immediate source of energy.
+Keep it simple before training with something rich in carbohydrates that will supply you with an immediate source of energy.
 Team this with a little protein and fruit or vegetables.

 If you're training early, then breakfast smoothies are a good way to nourish yourself.
 Combine some sort of milk (dairy or plant) with oats, fruits and even vegetables such as avocado or spinach.